joffrey-bion/krossbow/krossbow-stomp-kxserialization/README.md

 which turn your `StompSession` into a `StompSessionWithKxSerialization`.

-This new session type has additional methods that use Kotlinx Serialization's serializers to serialize/deserialize your objects using the format of your choice (JSON, protobuf, etc.):
+This new session type has additional methods that use Kotlinx Serialization's serializers to serialize/deserialize your objects using the format of your choice (JSON, protobuf, etc.).

+You can for instance use `convertAndSend` and `subscribe` overloads with serializers like this:

 ```kotlin
 import org.hildan.krossbow.stomp.*